2moe/tmoe/Readme.md

 ## Documentation

 [doc.tmoe.me](https://doc.tmoe.me)

 Unfortunately, the documentation is far from complete.
-And, as I am designing and rewriting the new edition, some of it may need to be revised.
+And, as I am designing the new edition, some of it may need to be revised.

 ## Quick Start